Peroxisome: Metabolic functions

 This reaction is important in liver and kidney cells, where the peroxisomes detoxify various toxic substances that enter the blood.
 About 25% of the ethanol that humans consume by drinking alcoholic beverages is oxidized to acetaldehyde in this way.
 In addition, when excess H2O2 accumulates in the cell, catalase converts it to H2O through this reaction:

 In higher plants, peroxisomes contain also a complex battery of antioxidative enzymes such as superoxide dismutase, the components of the ascorbate-glutathione cycle, and the NADP-dehydrogenases of the pentose-phosphate pathway.
 It has been demonstrated that peroxisomes generate superoxide (O2•−) and nitric oxide (•NO) radicals.

-There is evidence now that those reactive oxygen species including peroxisomal H2O2 are also important signalling molecules in plants and animals and contribute to healthy ageing and age-related disorders in humans.
+There is evidence now that those reactive oxygen species including peroxisomal H2O2 are also important signaling molecules in plants and animals and contribute to healthy aging and age-related disorders in humans.

 The peroxisome of plant cells is polarised when fighting fungal penetration.
 Infection causes a glucosinolate molecule to play an antifungal role to be made and delivered to the outside of the cell through the action of the peroxisomal proteins (PEN2 and PEN3).